• Skip to primary navigation

 Baking with coconut flour adds a different texture to baked goods than you may be used to.
 Note that these muffins are softer than when you use a gluten free flour blend.

-pear muffins steps 1 and 2 photos
+The pear muffins steps 1 and 2 photos.

-To measure your gluten free flour, I recommend using either the spoon method or leveling method.
+I recommend using either the spoon or the leveling method to measure your gluten-free flour.

 Spoon Method: You can also use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.
+Leveling Method: Fill the measuring scoop with flour, but do not pack it.
+Use a knife to scrape along the top to remove the extra flour.

 Step 2: Pour the wet ingredients into the dry ingredients.
 Mix until the batter is just barely mixed.
 Let the batter sit in the mixing bowl for 5 minutes so the coconut flour absorbs moisture.

-steps 3 and 4 photos of making muffins
+Steps 3 and 4 photos of making muffins.

-Step 3: As I mentioned earlier, coconut flour needs a lot of moisture so if your batter isn't the same consistency as the above photo, it is completely okay to add more liquid.
+Step 3: As I mentioned earlier, coconut flour needs a lot of moisture, so if your batter isn’t the same consistency as the above photo, it is completely okay to add more liquid.

 Step 4: Add the muffin batter to a paper-lined muffin tin.
 I highly recommend using parchment paper muffin papers because they are non-stick.

-Step 5: You will want to bake your paleo muffins for 25-30 minutes at 350º F.
+Step 5: You must bake your paleo muffins for 35-40 minutes at 350ยบ F.

 You will know if your muffins are finished baking by doing a simple test.
 To test if your muffins are done baking by inserting a toothpick into a muffin.
 If it comes up with no crumbs or batter, your muffins are ready!